Purchases made through links earn us a small commission, at no extra cost to you.

 Final Thoughts About Our Visit to Nara Park

 On a more positive note, I was glad there were people on hand offering free English introductions to Todai-ji Temple.
 It was nice to be able to learn about the temple from a local.
 The man we talked with did a wonderful job explaining the history and sharing interesting facts with us.
-They aren’t allowed to tour people around the inside, so make you ask all your questions before going in.
+They aren’t allowed to tour people around the inside, so make sure you ask all your questions before going in.

 More Photos of Nara Park